eclipse-dataspace-protocol-base/dsp_best_practices/best.practices/README.md

 ## Status of this document

 The Best Practices are created and published by the [Eclipse Dataspace Working Group](https://dataspace.eclipse.org/).
-They current don't match releases but refer to the latest published version.
+They currently don't match releases but refer to the latest published version.

 ## Introduction

 The Dataspace Protocol has reached stability and adoption in multiple Dataspaces.
-These and future Dataspaces cover varying use-cases.
-As such each poses requirements that the protocol must accommodate.
+These and future Dataspaces cover varying use cases.
+As such, each poses requirements that the protocol must accommodate.